The-Balance-FFXIV/balance-static/content/jobs/ranged/machinist/advanced-guide.md

 ## Summon Timings

 Timing Queen can be a bit tricky due to her long wind-up animation, which lasts about 5 seconds from button press to her first hit.
-Crowned Collider snapshots around 21.5s (90 battery) or 23.5s (100 battery) after you press the button.
+Crowned Collider snapshots around 21.5s (90 Battery) or 23.5s (100 Battery) after you press the button.
 Because of this, you'll need to anticipate buff windows and give your summons some lead time to fit in as much potency as possible.
+Something to note is that Queen does one Arm Punch (her 1.5s filler GCD) for every 10 points of gauge.
+For example, a max Battery Queen does 10 punches.

-In a two minute cycle you can expect to generate 180-190 battery, which is enough for two large queens – one aligned to buffs and one outside buffs.
+In a two minute cycle you can expect to generate 180-190 Battery, which is enough for two large Queens – one aligned to buffs and one outside buffs.

-If there's a downtime phase in the fight, you need to be strategic about where you use your battery.
+If there's a downtime phase in the fight, you need to be strategic about where you use your Battery.
 Certain kinds of add phases lend themselves to building gauge so you can spend it all in a big reopener when the boss becomes targetable.
-In these situations, you should make sure to dump battery before the downtime so that you don't overcap.
+In these situations, you should make sure to dump Battery before the downtime so that you don't overcap.

 ## Battery Manipulation

-Sometimes you want to delay your Queen summon without taking battery away from the Queen that comes after.
+Sometimes you want to delay your Queen summon without taking Battery away from the Queen that comes after.
-To do this, **you can use Hypercharge to delay your upcoming Clean Shot** which increases the amount of time you have to summon Queen without generating more battery.
+To do this, **you can use Hypercharge to delay your upcoming Clean Shot** which increases the amount of time you have to summon Queen without generating more Battery.
 If you're in this situation, see if you can manipulate your Hypercharge timings to make this work.

 In a two-target cleave, another option is to **use Scattergun to delay your upcoming Clean Shot**.
 Note that